Pixaurora/Aghast/README.md

 - Ghasts do not have the model growth/shrink animation when shooting

 The sound is played the way release 1.0 plays it, so it even helps clients that connect through a compatability layer, such as ViaFabricPlus!

+# Copyright

+The code is released under GNU LGPLv3.
+Other assets are All Rights Reserved.